engpol/JonesLabFIJIScripts/README.md

 Once the Macro is finished running, it will save your results to a CSV file in every experimental folder titled "Results".

-<strong><h2>MESNA Macro</strong></h2>
+<strong><h2>MESNA_Macro_V2</strong></h2>

 This macro is for analysing MESNA experiments (i.e. where you want to see difference in fluorescence intensity of cell containing regions before and after administration of some condition.
-The only key difference here is to select the order of channels.
-This macro again expects a single image stack.
-I've had quite a lot of issue with memory leak writing this macro, which I think is caused by running BaSiC on an interleaved stack possibly?
-I don't what else could have caused it.
+The script parameters will also ask to select the order of channels (Fluorescence -> Brightfield, or Brightfield -> Fluorescence).
+Open the first few images of your experiment and check if you are not sure.
+For this MACRO to work, you will also need to download [ImageMagick](https://imagemagick.org/script/download.php), and unzip it somewhere on your computer.
+When prompted, please find the location of "magick.exe" from your ImageMagick installation.

 <strong><h2>Live Cell Imaging Macro</strong></h2>